Brought to you by Fuse WA

 Tammy Morales is a longtime community organizer who is running for Seattle City Council in District 2.
 Morales narrowly lost her 2015 race against Councilmember Bruce Harrell, who is stepping down this year.
 Morales works at the Rainier Beach Action Coalition mentoring young people and fighting displacement.
 She supports a housing-first approach to homelessness that provides permanent supportive housing to those most in need.
 She also wants to do more for the "missing middle" that earn 30 to 60 percent of the median income and are struggling to afford rent.
 Morales supports a tax on real estate speculation and some form of a payroll tax on large corporations to fund the investments in affordable housing that District 2 and the city of Seattle need.

 Morales is running against Mark Solomon, a Crime Prevention Coordinator for the Seattle Police Department and an Air Force veteran.
 If elected, Solomon's priorities include hiring more police officers, convening a District 2 Mandatory Housing Affordability Evaluation Committee, and marketing District 2 to attract more businesses.
-Solomon has the backing of CASE, the electoral arm of the Seattle Chamber of Commerce, as part of their $2 million campaign to flip the Seattle City Council and push their conservative corporate agenda.
+Solomon has the backing of CASE, the electoral arm of the Seattle Chamber of Commerce, as part of their unprecedented $2 million campaign to flip the Seattle City Council and push their conservative corporate agenda.

 Morales is the clear progressive choice for Seattle City Council in District 2.